DJDanl/cpp-docs.pt-br/docs/atl/reference/ipersiststreaminitimpl-class.md

 ### <a name="remarks"></a>Comentários

-Ver [IPersistStreamInit::IsDirty](/windows/desktop/api/ocidl/nf-ocidl-ipersiststreaminit-isdirty) no Windows SDK.
+Consulte [IPersistStreamInit:: IsDirty](/windows/win32/api/ocidl/nf-ocidl-ipersiststreaminit-isdirty) no SDK do Windows.

 ##  <a name="load"></a>  IPersistStreamInitImpl::Load

-Carrega as propriedades do objeto do fluxo especificado.
+Carrega as propriedades do objeto a partir do fluxo especificado.

 ```
 STDMETHOD(Load)(LPSTREAM pStm);